Wooden Crosses

-Wooden Crosses (Les Croix de Bois) is a 1932 French anti-war film by Raymond Bernard based upon the autobiography of the same name written by Roland Dorgelès.
+Wooden Crosses (Les Croix de Bois) is a 1932 French anti-war film by Raymond Bernard based upon the autobiographical novel of the same name written by Roland Dorgelès.

 Filming

 The film is set some time after the Great Retreat, where the British Expeditionary Force and the French 5th Army fought a fighting retreat to the Marne.
 The events follow Gilbert Demachy, a young French law student, who enlisted in the French army some time after 2 August 1914, and the infantry squad he joins.

 The producer, Bernard Natan, himself a veteran of the First World War and a Croix de Guerre recipient, wished to make those watching the film "hate and despise war".
 He was given free rein to use Pathé's new sound department to create recordings of explosions and gunshots, something he referred to as "the reconstitution of the sonic ambience of the battles".

 A large amount of the film was filmed in Mont Cornillet on the outskirts of Reims in Champagne, where Raymond Bernard said they "simply had to redig the trenches, traces of which were still in evidence."
 He used detectors from the army to search for and remove unexploded munitions due to the risk of the fake shells used in filming setting them off.
 They were then detonated in specially dug pits behind the cameras while lines were being delivered.
 Whether accidental or on purpose, detonating these shells would often expose militaria and corpses.
 The battles were described as "vibrant and convincing", with Bernard insisting that every actor have some form of combat experience.
 One such example is Pierre Blanchar, who was a victim of a gas attack in Verdun in 1916.